Chapter 20 – The China Book Emerges

 1. In Fear of China

-I had called it “In Fear of China,” a title I still like.
+I had called it “In Fear of China,” a title I still like, valid at the time and even more valid in subsequent years.

 With scrappy, voluminous material the publishers, Lansdowne Press, had managed to pull it all together into reasonable book form.